Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 A typical UI application does not need to react to every state change.
 Only the most recent state is relevant.
 A sequence of back-to-back updates to the application state needs to get reflected in UI only once, as soon as the UI thread is free.
-For the following example we are going to simulate this by launching consuming coroutine in the context of the main thread and use [yield] function to simulate a break in the sequence of updates and to release the main thread:
+For the following example we are going to simulate this by launching a consuming coroutine in the context of the main thread and use the [yield] function to simulate a break in the sequence of updates and to release the main thread:

 <!--- INCLUDE